“With what a glory comes and goes the year!” opens TO AUTUMN, a famous poem by Henry Wadsworth Longfellow.

 Too true!
 For example, here at the winery, we have started to pick the fall strawberries (red, not golden).
-This is a very good thing, cause our Bumbleberry Fruit Wine (did you know it contains strawberries?) flew off the shelves at the farmers markets this summer, and a new batch will soon be in the tank.
-Thank you to everyone who shopped our booth at our many seasonal markets this summer (and are still shopping them).
+This is a very good thing, cause our Strawberry-Rhubarb Fruit Wine was a popular item at the farmers markets this summer, and a new batch will soon be ready.
+Thank you to everyone who shopped our booth at our many summer markets (and is still shopping them).
 It’s always great to meet many first-time customers, and catch up with many long-timers.
 Although one or two markets have already ended, most are still operating until the end of September, and a few right through to the Thanksgiving weekend.
-Please check our website for all the details:here.
-And please keep your fingers crossed for late frost for our strawberries’ sake.
+Please check our website for all the details: here.
+And please keep your fingers crossed for very-late-frost for our strawberries’ sake.

-Secondly, we have begun fall winemaking with Raspberry Dessert Wine in the beginning stages.
+Secondly, we have begun fall winemaking with Saskatoon Dessert Wine in the beginning stages.
 For those of you who have never tried this luscious dessert wine, you are missing quite a treat.
-Our Raspberry Summer Swirl ice cream dessert is a popular favourite, and our Raspberry Crantinis are not to be missed.
-Our customers tell us that Raspberry Lemonade has been popular on their patios this summer, and if you love chocolate, you’ll find Raspberry Dessert a great pairing.
-All recipes at the website… give some a try soon!
+Our Saskatoon Berry Crème dessert is a popular favourite, and our Field Stone Saskatini is not to be missed.
+Our customers tell us that Saskatoon Berry Lemonade has been popular on their patios this summer, and many have enjoyed it simply as a dessert wine accompanying an Italian Almond Tart.
+Many ways to love it, and all recipes at the website…

-We’re also happy to be a part of Central Alberta Co-Op’s Eighth Annual Wine & Spirits Festival, taking place in Red Deer on September 30th.
-The event will be held at Westerner Park, Red Deer, between the hours of 5pm – 9pm.
-For information regarding tickets, visit their Facebook page: here.
-Many fine exhibitors promise this evening to be a fun one.
-See you there!
+We’re also happy to be a part of Central Alberta Co-Op’s Eleventh Annual Wine & Spirits Festival, taking place in Red Deer on October 4th.
+The event will be held at Westerner Park, Red Deer, between the hours of 5pm – 9pm, with over 100 vendors taking part.
+For information regarding tickets, visit their event page: here.
+Always a fun evening, and always a great way to taste new products.
+See you there, Red Deer!

 Finally, the winery is now closed for regular hours.
 A big thanks to everyone who came out this summer and everyone who stopped in while on vacation, or brought their out-of-town visitors, or their group (think “biking club”).
-A special thanks to all who attended “Open Farm Days.”
-Some days our parking lot witnessed only RV’s and other days only bicycles.
-Some days it was motorcycles.
 We enjoyed having you all!
 Stay tuned for the winner of our winery draw – to be announced in next month’s newsletter.